 1898 – The Pattison Crash

 For decades after the industry continued to grow, with some of the big brands of today being founded.
 Then in 1898 it all came crashing down.
+This is one of the most devastating moments in the history of whisky.

 This was due to the Pattison brothers.
 Enterprising businessmen, they saw the value of Scotch and started a blending company in 1887.